GerHobbelt/pylene/doc/source/core/algorithm/count.rst

 .. cpp:function:: std::size_t count(InputImage ima, const Value& v)

-    Count the `ima`'s pixels whose value is `v`.
+    Count the number of pixel whose value is `v` in `ima`.

-    :param ima: The image to be trasversed
+    :param ima: The image to be traversed
     :param v: The value to be counted
     :tparam InputImage: A model of :cpp:concept:`InputImage`
     :tparam Value: A model of :cpp:concept:`Value`